almic/zombie-game/README.md

 # TODO

+- [ ] Rename `BehaviorGoal.update_priority()`, it has a poor name right now.
+      The new name should make it clear that all memory processing should happen there, and that `perform_actions()` should not touch memory, only cached values set by `update_priority()`.
+- [ ] Make zombie face position of navigation target when nav ends, otherwise they could fail to look fully towards the target and "miss" the goal
 - [ ] Add zombie head turning as a skeleton modifier (?) so animations still play but with additional head turning on top.
 Use for turning and facing to lead the body in rotation.